Finding maximal quantum resources: Idea of the algorithm

 One can directly check that the overlap with $\vert \pi \rangle$ is smaller for $\vert \Tilde{\varphi} \rangle$ than for $\vert \varphi \rangle$.
 Indeed one has

 since $\mathcal{N} >1$ if $\theta >0$.
 In fact, a much stronger statement holds:

-\begin{observation} For a generic quantum state $\vert \psi \rangle$ there always exists a $\Theta > 0$ such that the updated state $\vert \tilde{\psi} \rangle$ according to Eq.~\eqref{eq:simpleupdate} with step size $\theta<\Theta$ fulfills $G(\vert \psi \rangle) < G(\vert \tilde{\psi} \rangle )$. \end{observation} The proof is given in Appendix A \cite{supp}, so this observation can indeed be turned into an observer-independent fact.
-Observation \ref{thm:mainclaim} thus guarantees that the proposed algorithm yields a sequence of states with increasing geometric measure.
-Interestingly, the proof does not use the fact that $\ket{\pi}$ is a product state, so any figure of merit based on maximizing the overlap with pure states from some subset can be optimized with our method.
+\begin{observation} For a generic quantum state $\vert \psi \rangle$ there always exists a $\Theta > 0$ such that the updated state $\vert \tilde{\psi} \rangle$ according to Eq.~\eqref{eq:simpleupdate} with step size $\theta<\Theta$ fulfills $G(\vert \psi \rangle) < G(\vert \tilde{\psi} \rangle )$. \end{observation} Observation \ref{thm:mainclaim} provides the guarantee that the proposed algorithm yields a sequence of states with increasing geometric measure.
+The proof is given in Appendix~\ref{appendix-a} and comes with an interesting feature.
+It turns out that the proof does not rely on the particular product state structure of $\ket{\pi}$, so any figure of merit based on maximizing the overlap with pure states from some subset can be optimized with our method.
+This turns the algorithm into a powerful and tool with a universal applicability.
+Indeed, we adapt it to the dimensionality of entanglement (see Appendix~\ref{app:schmidt_rank}), the stabilizer rank (Appendix \ref{app:stabilizer}), matrix product states (Appendix~\ref{app:schmidt_rank}) as well as to the preparability in quantum networks~ (Appendix~\ref{app:triangle}).
+Remarkably, here novel states are found which are more distant to any network state as those known so far.